 An external review can be provided in one or more of the following forms:

 This should be provided when listing and will be assessed against the use of proceeds, selection process, as well as the management of proceeds.

-See our FAQs section for more information about LGX
+Read our FAQs for more information about ex-post reporting.FAQ – LGX